hemantjava/Read2024/DSA/theory/Poject.md

                                                 =====Asking Questions in Interview=====
                                                 =======================================
  My current project is Text Extraction service(TES).
 And It is Based on Health care domain.
- Client: Gaurdand health

 TES is a OCR based text extraction service it is basically extracting data from Scanned pdf Document/TRF(Test Requisition Form) by helping of amazon textract service.
 Amazon Textract is a machine learning (ML) Amazon service that automatically extracts text from handwriting or digitally filled documents.
-It extract structured data such as tables,form,Blocks,Lines,Words etc.
+It extracts structured data such as tables,form,Blocks,Lines,Words etc.

 ~~here we are applying validation, business implementation, mapping and converting Client Specific CDM(Canonical Data Model) data from raw data. then we send CDM data to outbound queue.
-     In my Project there ara 4 microservices and we are using even-driven microservices architecture.
+     In my Project there ara 4 microservices and we are using even-driven microservices' architecture.
      1)MFAX , 2)TES, 3)AUDIT, 4)SFDC.
             MFX is responsible for upload patient filled scanned document to S3 bucket and send to inbound queue.